farzadghanei/distutilazy/README.rst

  - clean_pyc: clean compiled python files
  - clean_all: using distutils.clean and clean_pyc to clean all temporary files
- - pyinstaller: convinient calls for `PyInstaller <http://www.pyinstaller.org>`_ with sane defaults
+ - bdist_pyinstaller: convinient calls for `PyInstaller <http://www.pyinstaller.org>`_ with sane defaults
  - test: run unit tests

 How